Learn how to build a simple outdoor toilet. This eco-friendly and affordable composting toilet is perfect for anyone needing somewhere to go.

 - Neither of us knew what we were doing.
 It took us 2 months just to figure out the different outdoor toilet options.
 We wanted to make a non-toxic, eco-friendly building, so it took a few more weeks to figure out what we could use for construction instead of plywood and pressure-treated lumber.

-- In the end, we had to rush the building because of the global pandemic.
+- In the end, we had to rush our construction because of the pandemic.
 We managed to complete the outdoor toilet in just three days, but we only got a single coat of stain on the outside.
-It wasn’t ideal, but with the ferries closed to non-essential traffic, we weren’t able to get over there again for a few months.
+It wasn’t ideal, but with the ferries closed to non-essential traffic, we weren’t able to get over to our property again for a few months.

 All of that aside, it took us 3-day trips to build the outdoor toilet, so around 16 hours in total.
 Because we weren’t building an outhouse, we didn’t actually have to dig a hole, which would have added to the time involved.